Written by Vanessa Pike-Russell

 A glass tank is preferred over plastic tanks, which will scratch and will not be able to hold the humidity within the ventilated lids.
 A glass lid on a glass tank helps keep the temperature and humidity within hermit crab’s habitat, allowing for a slight gap for airflow.
 This airflow of fresh air into the humid environment will help to cut down on mould and bacteria, which can cause illness and even death among hermit crabs, often detected by a musty or ammonia odor.

 Use non-metallic, non-porous dishes for your fresh water dish, another for your ocean water pond, and one for food.
+Water dishes must be deep enough for self submersion by your largest crab.

 A thermometer is used to observe the temperature inside the tank.
 Thermometers come in three main types: the adhesive fish tank style, based on a sticker that changes colour as the temperature at the glass raises; the circular reptile-type thermometers which are based on a coil which contracts or expands; a digital gauge which uses a probe and allows you to measure the temperature at more than one location.